vitalfadeev/MainThings/README.md

-## MainThings Color Scheme for Sublime Text 3
+## MainThings is Color Scheme for Sublime Text 3

 This is a color scheme for Sublime Text 3.
 A specially for D language.